We engage with print design every day, whether it’s looking at a billboard poster on our way to work or picking up a magazine on our lunch break.

 A quieter but arguably more historically impactful style was being developed over in Switzerland, where proponents of the Swiss Style set down the rules for modern print design techniques.
 Grids, typographic hierarchy and sans serif typefaces, such as Akzidenz Grotesk (later refined as Helvetica), are still the hallmarks of acclaimed print design today.

-The Digital Age … and New Opportunities for Print
+The Digital Age … and New Opportunities for Print Design

 In 1984, Apple released the first Macintosh computer which used bitmap graphics.
 Pixelated these early digital graphics may have been, but they signaled a sea change for print design.